-Status Description Updates Deletion Status changes Inactive The technical publication is not complete and is not tracked.
+Status Description Updates Deletion Status changes Active The technical publication is complete.
+Associated task cards, schedules, and work orders are generated and tracked.
+Can update fields in the Superseded By section of the Technical Publication tab.
+Members of a security group that enables the Edit Technical Publication action can make minor edits, such as to correct a spelling.
+Not allowed.
+Can change status to Inactive.
+When an authorized user edits a technical publication, the status does not change.
+A new row is added to the View Status History window that records the reason the user provided for making the changes.
+Inactive The technical publication is not complete and is not tracked.
 Cannot be updated.
-Allowed Can change to Active.
+Allowed.
+Can change to Active.
 Superseded Another technical publication replaced the original record.
 The original technical publication is obsolete.
-Can only update the Superseding Publication and Supersedence Date fields on the Technical Publication tab.
-Allowed Cannot change a status to Superseded manually.
+Can update the Superseding Publication and Supersedence Date fields on the Technical Publication tab.
+Allowed.
+Cannot change a status to Superseded manually.
 The status is changed to Superseded automatically when you supersede a record on the Technical Publication tab.